-Federal employees are hard-working Americans who strive to keep us healthy, safe, informed, and free to enjoy the lifestyle that we, as Americans, have grown to appreciate and expect.
+Federal employees are hard-working Americans who strive to keep us healthy, safe and informed, and free to enjoy the lifestyle that we, as Americans, have grown to appreciate and expect.
 I applaud the commitment to public service of these men and women, and recognize the sacrifices that they make for the good of our nation.

-Federal Employees are also pivotal to Maryland’s economy, as hundreds of thousands of them call our state home.
+Federal Employees are also pivotal to Maryland’s economy, as hundreds of thousands work here and work here.
 I am committed to keeping federal jobs and facilities in Maryland, and advocating for the rights of federal employees.
 I am working to preserve and protect collective bargaining rights and to ensure that federal workers do not solely bear the brunt of America’s economic burden.

 - More than 260,000 civilian federal employees reside in Maryland.